zer0cache/matic-docs/docs/nightfall/introduction/overview.md

 ## Efficiency

-Block proposers collect transactions from various users and batch them toguether into an L2 Block.
+Block proposers collect transactions from various users and batch them together into an L2 Block.
 Typical L2 block sizes contain about 32 transactions.

 The expected gas costs for a deposit, single transfer, double transfer, and withdrawal are 8200, 11400,